New England Patriots vs. Carolina Panthers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Panthers stats and trends

-- Carolina has played eight games, with four wins against the spread.
+- Carolina has four wins against the spread in eight games this year.

-- The Panthers have yet to cover the spread this year when underdogs by 3.5 points or more.
+- This season, the Panthers are winless ATS when entering a game as an underdog of 3.5 points or more.

-- Carolina's games this season have hit the over two times in eight opportunities (25%).
+- Carolina's games this season have eclipsed the over/under two times in eight opportunities (25%).

-- Carolina is 2-2 against the spread and 2-2 overall when the team scores more than 20.5 points.
+- Carolina is 2-2 against the spread and 2-2 overall when the team notches more than 20.5 points.

-- This season the Panthers have turned the ball over 12 times, while the Patriots have forced 12 turnovers.
+- The Panthers have 12 giveaways this season, while the Patriots have 12 takeaways.

 Home and road insights

-- At home this year, Carolina has two wins against the spread and is 2-2 overall.
+- Carolina has covered the spread twice at home, and is 2-2 overall there, this season.

-- The Panthers are unbeaten ATS (1-0) as 3.5-point underdogs or greater at home.

-- Carolina has hit the over once in four home games this year.
+- This year, in four home games, Carolina has hit the over once.

-- In away games, New England has two wins against the spread and is 3-0 overall.
+- New England is 3-0 overall, with two wins against the spread, away from home.

-- The Patriots have one win ATS (1-1) as 3.5-point favorites or more on the road.
+- Away from home, the Patriots have one win ATS (1-1) as 3.5-point favorites or more.

-- New England has hit the over twice in three away games this season.

 Powered by Data Skrive.